-- To produce socially responsible graduates attuned to the needs of industry, the environment and the community. - To ensure that teaching and learning follow best practice. - To engage in research and development activities that are responsive to national and international challenges in clearly defined areas of strength.
+- To produce socially responsible graduates attuned to the needs of industry, the environment and the community. - To engage in research and development activities that are responsive to national and international challenges in clearly defined areas of strength. - To provide curricula that stimulate creativity and innovation to generate new knowledge and solutions. - To foster a people centered culture of accountability and shared responsibility.